The cause of myocarditis is not always known. Causes that are known are:

 - Loss of consciousness

 - Sudden, unexpected death

-- Biopsy—removal of a sample of heart tissue to test for infection
+- Biopsy—a sample of heart tissue is removed for testing (rare)

 - MRI scan